tritonlmk/Behavioral-Cloning/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set by a rate of 0.8.
 I found that my first model had a low mean squared error on the training set and also a low mean squared error on the validation set.
 (Of course I applied dropout layers)

 Then I used a generator to feed data to the neural network.
 Using the appropriate parameters to train the model.
+Tarin the model for 3 epochs with an batch size of 128. the number of training and validation steps per epoch are both 140.

 The final step was to run the simulator to see how well the car was driving around track one.
 It doesn't preform well because I do missed one fully connected layer at first.
 After I added the layer, the result seem good.